github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 The CodeQL library for C# analysis exposes the following extensible predicates:

 - ``sourceModel(namespace, type, subtypes, name, signature, ext, output, kind, provenance)``.
 This is used to model sources of potentially tainted data.
 - ``sinkModel(namespace, type, subtypes, name, signature, ext, input, kind, provenance)``.
-This is used to model sinks where tainted data maybe used in a way that makes the code vulnerable.
+This is used to model sinks where tainted data may be used in a way that makes the code vulnerable.
 - ``summaryModel(namespace, type, subtypes, name, signature, ext, input, output, kind, provenance)``.
 This is used to model flow through elements.
 - ``neutralModel(namespace, type, name, signature, kind, provenance)``.
 This is similar to a summary model but used to model the flow of values that have only a minor impact on the dataflow analysis.